 -Make a collage or experiment with decoupage.
-Scissors, glue, and an old magazine is all you’ll need to get started here – images that reflect your thoughts and emotions can be put together to create something beautiful.
+Scissors, glue, and an old magazine are the only things you’ll need to get started here – images that reflect your thoughts and emotions can be put together to create something beautiful.

 -Try origami.
 A fold here, and a tuck there will have you a master in the ancient art in no time.
 Paper cranes, anyone?

 Now that you have freedom from the kitchen (we hope our nutritious meal delivery has given you all this time and energy to hone your other artistic skills), there are other parts of your home that would benefit from your creative touch:

 -Redecorate your living room or bedroom.
 It doesn’t have to be a massive overhaul, but a simple reorganizing of furniture, or a fresh coat of paint, can make everything feel new once again.